ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 Issuers introduce confidential tokens into circulation via a dedicated **second account** instead of their primary issuer account.
 The issuer's primary account cannot hold confidential balances because its balance doesn't count toward tokens in circulation.

 To issue confidential tokens, issuers fund their second account with a public balance, then use the second account to convert the public balance to confidential form using the [ConfidentialMPTConvert transaction][].

+The flow to issue confidential tokens is as follows:

+1. The Issuer creates an MPT issuance.
+2. The Issuer creates a dedicated _second account_.
+3. The Issuer sends a public MPT amount to the dedicated _second account_.
+4. The dedicated _second account_ converts the public balance to a confidential balance.

 Because the XRP Ledger treats the second account as a regular _holder_, its balance counts towards tokens in circulation, which allows validators to enforce [supply caps](https://xrpl.org/docs/concepts/tokens/fungible-tokens/multi-purpose-tokens#supply-cap) without needing to decrypt confidential balances.

+In summary, this approach enables confidential distribution, where the issuer converts tokens once on the second account and distributes them directly to users, rather than requiring each holder to individually convert their balances from public to private.

 ### Multi-Ciphertext Architecture